dhowe/ritajs-v2/README.md

 ### Choice
+Text options to be randomly selected at runtime
 ```
 The weather was (sad | gloomy | depressed).  ->  "The weather was gloomy."
 I'm (very | super | really) glad to ((meet | know) you | learn about you).  ->  "I'm very glad to know you."
 ```

 ### Weighted Choice
+Assign probabilities to choice selection

 ```
 The weather was (sad | gloomy [2] | depressed[4]).  ->  "The weather was depressed."
 ```

 ### Assignment
-Basic assignments do not have output, they simply create or update a symbol
+Basic assignments do not have output, they simply create or update a symbol to be used elsewhere

 ```
 $desc=wet and cold